micropython/micropython/docs/library/machine.rst

    microseconds.
 The `pulse_level` argument should be 0 to time a low pulse or 1 to time a high pulse.

-   The function first waits while the pin input is different to the `pulse_level` parameter, then times the duration that the pin is equal to `pulse_level`.
+   If the current input value of the pin is different to `pulse_level`, the function first (*) waits until the pin input becomes equal to `pulse_level`, then (**) times the duration that the pin is equal to `pulse_level`.
    If the pin is already equal to `pulse_level` then timing starts straight away.

-   The function will raise an OSError with ETIMEDOUT if either of the waits is longer than the given timeout value (which is in microseconds).
+   The function will return -2 if there was timeout waiting for condition marked (*) above, and -1 if there was timeout during the main measurement, marked (**) above.
+The timeout is the same for both cases and given by `timeout_us` (which is in microseconds).

 .. _machine_constants: